-A major revival of Martin McDonagh's comic masterpiece Cripple of Inishmaan starring Daniel Radcliffe and directed by Michael Grandage.
+A major revival of Martin McDonagh's comic masterpiece Cripple of Inishmaan in London starring Daniel Radcliffe

 "Is there life after Harry Potter?
 Is Daniel Radcliffe an acting wizard or just a one-trick pony?
-The answer, if this pitch-black comedy is anything to go by, is that he can most definitely do an Irish peasant...
+The answer, if this pitch-black comedy is anything to go by, is that he can most definitely do an Irish peasant.
+Here he plays poor 'Cripple Billy' with a ripe Oirish accent, hobbling about as the lame, withered-arm lead in Martin McDonagh's uproarious rural comedy set in Ireland's Aran Islands in the 1930s...
 Nicely directed by Michael Grandage and staged to the sound of pipes and seagulls, the Irish ensemble here is a colourful delight...
 And with real sorrow etched on his moon face, Radcliffe kicks over the traces of his Potter past and lends heart to the most politically incorrect play in the West End, and probably the funniest."
 The Mail on Sunday

 Cripple of Inishmaan in London at the Noel Coward Theatre previewed from 8 June 2013, opened on 18 June 2013, and closed on 31 August 2013.